 1) Travel and explore the world

 Having the opportunity to experience a country other than your own is one of the many reasons to study abroad.
 In addition to discovering your new country, you will also experience a different culture and a new way of going about your daily life.
 Most college programs for international students include interesting trips and excursions for students to discover the local area.
 What makes it even more exciting is that there will definitely be other foreign students so you get to explore the new country with some newfound friends.
-While studying abroad, you will also get the opportunity to travel into neighbouring countries and areas which can make life far more interesting than if you had remained at home country to study.
+While studying abroad, you will also get the opportunity to travel into neighboring countries and areas which can make life far more interesting than if you had remained at home country to study.

 2) Learn and master new languages

 If you decide to study in a non-English speaking country, you will need to learn another language.
-Not only is this an incredibly useful tool while travelling, but it will also look great on your resume.
+Not only is this an incredibly useful tool while traveling, but it will also look great on your resume.
 Did you know that most employers value the fact that a candidate has knowledge of another language?
 This is one of the many career benefits of studying abroad, especially if you know how to speak one of the most useful languages in the business world, such as French, Spanish or Chinese!

 3) Benefit from the education and job opportunities